ctorrisi/franklin/README.md

 Use [aws-api] for legacy operations and operations not related to queries or persistence.

-> Franklin, my dear, I don't give a damn
+> Franklin, my dear, I don't give a damn.

 ## Operations